Letizia Battaglia

 Letizia Battaglia (/it/; 5 March 1935 – 13 April 2022) was an Italian photographer and photojournalist.
 Although her photos document a wide spectrum of Sicilian life, she is best known for her work on the Mafia.

 A documentary film based on her life, Shooting the Mafia, was released in 2019.

 Early life

 Battaglia was born in Palermo, Sicily.
 At the age of 14, her father became irate when she took interest in a boy, and sent her away to boarding school.
 Battaglia wanted to escape and had ambitions to write.
-So at 16, she married Franco Stagnitta, who owned his own coffee business and came from a good family.
-She believed he would allow her to continue her studies, but he wanted her to be a conventional stay-at-home wife, so her writing ambition was somewhat thwarted.
+Battaglia reacted to this by marrying Franco Stagnitta, who owned his own coffee business and came from a good family.
+She believed he would allow her to continue her studies, but he wanted her to be a conventional stay-at-home wife, so her writing ambition was thwarted.

 Unhappy in her marriage, she eventually took another lover, though her husband shot at her when he found out.
 She took their daughters and moved to Milan.